apache/airflow/docs/apache-airflow/best-practices.rst

       print_array()

-In the Bad example, numpy is imported everytime the dag file is parsed, which will result in suboptimal performance in the dag file processing.
-In the Good example, numpy is only imported when the task is running.
+In the Bad example, NumPy is imported everytime the DAG file is parsed, which will result in suboptimal performance in the DAG file processing.
+In the Good example, NumPy is only imported when the task is running.

 Dynamic DAG Generation
 ----------------------